iffydopsqueen/back-end-web-dev-wk-2/Week 2/week-2-day-1/m3-w2-d1-homework/README.md

 ### Steps:

 - In your `app.js` file, continue from where you stopped the second task.
+Don't forget to comment the previous task to avoid duplicate.

   ```js
   var stats = [